Office of the Secretary

 - Produce and support safety information campaigns that minimize the number of fatalities and injuries on our system.

-- Conduct Public Relations activities that support the construction and maintenance of a nationally recognized system benefiting travelers and commerce.
+- Conduct Customer Relations activities that support the construction and maintenance of a nationally recognized system benefiting travelers and commerce.

 - Provide information to every traveler about the access and choices available from our transportation system.